 Ascension of Isaiah 11:12-14, which teaches that the Theotokos’ had no pain in childbirth.
 It should be noted that this work is Docetist (a first and second century Christological heresy which posits Jesus Christ only appeared to be incarnate and did not have a physical body).

-The preceding demostrates that there are yet another four sources that evidence a high Mariaology in the early Church on top of the prayers.
+The preceding demonstrates that there are yet another four sources that evidence a high Mariology in the early Church on top of the prayers.
 One may perceive that Christians believed in her perpetual virginity, sinlessness, and heavenly intercession.
 Hence, when added to the prayers, we have a total of about five percent of pre-Nicene authors (excluding hymnographic sources) that ascribed to a Mariology consistent with Orthodoxy.

 Furthermore, the fact that Gnostics were syncretists which borrowed ideas from Christianity, Greek philosophy, and mystery religions should exclude them from the honor of having invented the Marian doctrines.
 They always borrowed and combined ideas from various sources.
 Only their cosmologies were perhaps original, peculiar to their specific teachers.

 As for the Marian doctrines in the Ascension of Isaiah, a source which may very well be from the first century, this tells the interpreter one of two things.
 If Trinitarian theology is a “later development,” something that many liberal theologians and historians accept, then this source preserves for us an extremely early proof of high-Mariology among early Christians before such a development.
 However, if one maintains the traditional perspective that the Church was always Trinitarian, the dating of the passage in question does not change.
 In any event, there is an obvious first century record of Marian veneration.